Silver framework

 Inviting learners to a Book Bistro / other reading event

-Gifting books, eg. for Christmas
+Gifting books, eg. for Christmas or birthdays

 Key Area 3.2.2 – Monitoring progress